EarthenSky/geb-chip-8/devlog.md

 }
 ```

+This one is similarly long, so we can omit most of it.

 ### compilation bugs

 I originally wrote all the components without testing, so the following are all the interesting bugs I found: